IoT and ITSM: smarter asset management for better service delivery

 IoT and ITSM are shaping a more proactive service model

-Modern ITSM platforms can do much more when they are connected to live operational data.
-They can help teams detect issues faster, automate service actions, support predictive maintenance, and improve the way hardware assets are managed across the business.
+Organizations that still manage assets with static records and reactive workflows are operating with limited visibility and responding too late.
+Modern ITSM platforms can do much more when connected to live operational data: detect issues faster, automate service actions, support predictive maintenance, and improve the way hardware assets are managed across the business.

 For companies looking to improve service delivery, reduce operational risk, and make better use of their technology investments, integrating IoT with ITSM is a practical and forward-looking strategy.